Virus death toll linked to Maine wedding grows to 7

 “The Calvary Baptist Church has a legal right to meet.
 The authority of a local Christian church, a Jewish synagogue, or a Muslim mosque to gather for their respective religious services is a time-honored part of our nation’s history since its inception,” the statement said.
 “These religious activities are also fully protected under the First Amendment to our United States Constitution.”

 Bell has been critical of government attempts to control coronavirus, and videos show he has held services without the use of social distancing.
 He hired a lawyer known nationally for defending the religious rights of churches.
-Neither Bell nor Gibbs personally responded to a request Tuesday for comment.
+Neither Bell nor the attorney working with the church, David Gibbs of Florida, personally responded to a request Tuesday for comment.

-Maine CDC was unaware of the church’s statement and couldn’t comment on it, Shah said.
+Maine CDC spokesperson Robert Long said the agency’s investigations suggest “multiple potential points of transmission related to the August 7 wedding and reception.”
+The agency is working to limit the spread of the virus and support people affected by it, he said.

 Shah said the state’s percent positivity rate has ticked up to 0.63% for the previous seven days.
 At one point, the rate was less than half a percentage point.
 The rate remains well below the national average of about 5%, Shah said.

-Note: This story has been corrected to show that an employee of the Madison facility lives in a household with someone who attended the wedding.
-The employee did not attend.